 That number wasn’t written in stone, it could come sooner.
 She knew that because of a Russian soldier she had met only a few weeks before while trying on dresses in a post-apocalyptic dress shop.
 Before the destruction that had reduced Aleppo from a two million person metropolis of culture down to a junkyard, the dresses that littered the floor would have been worth more than her dearly departed mother could have afforded with a month of pay.

 The shop didn’t have the poorly made mud stucco like every house she had ever lived in.
-The walls were smooth painted stone with marble crown molding.
-There were painted scenes in the molding of Greeks and Minoans fighting mythical battles.
-Just being in the shop made her feel like the war had reduced the unfair world to flotsam just for her.
-It was as if karma had been Hadija’s very own faerie godmother.
+The walls were smooth painted stone with marble crown molding painted with scenes of Greeks and Minoans fighting mythical battles.
+Just being in the shop made her feel like the war had reduced the unfair and unreachable world to flotsam just for her.
+It was as if karma had been her very own faerie godmother.
 The only problem was that this godmother had shelled, bombed, and murdered her step sisters, Prince Charming, and carriage.

 In the new Aleppo, people needed food more than fashion.
 The beautiful handmade dresses were works of art that would have been cut up for bandages instead of decorating cute young girls, if there were any cute young girls left.
 She had discovered a cache of sugar biscuits still in the package behind a counter, which only added to the decedent evening.
-Normally she would have been scrounging for food long before this time, but the cookies had given her some pleasure time.
+Normally, she would have been scrounging for food long before dinner time, but the cookies had given her some extra time for pleasure.
 She had stayed up all night whirling like a dervish inside the dress shop; the world was a song and she was Shirley Temple.

 Finally exhausted, the energy from the sugar worn off, she collapsed mid fashion show wearing only her new pink lace panties and tee shirt.

-She awoke to the sandpapered rub of a vodka smelling soldier trying to force his tongue into her tiny mouth.
+She awoke to the sandpapered rub of a vodka-smelling soldier trying to force his tongue into her tiny mouth.
 In the time between seconds she cursed herself for not hiding before sleeping.
 She knew how deadly this wasteland she called home was.
 As she was kicking and hitting the Russian brute, her hand closed on the hilt of a knife in his combat vest.
-Although he was naked from the waist down, he still wore his assault vest, one could never be too careful.
+Although he was naked from the waist down he still wore his assault vest, as one could never be too careful.